 7 years since I drove Jessie home from Denver to Idaho via Yellow Stone Park and Old Faithful, where we got off schedule for over an hour waiting for Old Faithful to blow and driving in the dark to find a little dive hotel.

-7 years since I spent time in Portland with Jana Gigi Garner and visited Multnomah Falls and Cannon Beach and all the “weird places,” then drove down the California coast to Sonoma Valley where I had my first wine tasting BY MYSELF and then traveled south via the beautiful scenic highway to visit Liz Farkas and my family in Santa Barbara before I headed across the desert to see Georgia Georgiana Daniels, the Grand Canyon and Sedona, then on home.
+7 years since I spent time in Portland with Jana Gigi Garner and visited Multnomah Falls and Cannon Beach and all the “weird places,” then drove down the California coast to Sonoma Valley where I had my first wine tasting BY MYSELF and then traveled south via the beautiful scenic highway to visit Liz Farkas and my family in Santa Barbara before I headed across the desert to see Georgiana Daniels, the Grand Canyon and Sedona, then on home.

 7 years… before SIRI, before a smart phone guidance.